Živa Klemenčič

 Živa Klemenčič (born 7 January 2001) is a Slovenian biathlete.
 She has competed in the Biathlon World Cup since 2021.

 Career

 Živa Klemenčič has been competing in biathlon since 2016.
 She made her international debut in the IBU Junior Cup in Pokljuka at the end of January 2017 and also took part in the Junior World Championships in the same year.
 In January 2019, Klemenčič made her debut in the IBU Cup in Duszniki-Zdrój and finished 41st in the sprint.
 Slovenian made her debut at the European Championships, and in March 2021 she competed at the World Championships in her home country, finishing 55th in the individual race.
 Klemenčič also competed for Slovenia at the 2022 Winter Olympics in Beijing where she finished 64th and 79th in the individual and sprint races and 20th in the mixed relay.

 Personal life

-She has an older sister Polona Klemenčič, who is also a biathlete.
+Her cousin Polona Klemenčič is also a biathlete.

 Biathlon results

 All results are sourced from the International Biathlon Union.